Our Mission, motto, & Philosophy

 - Technology Plan

 We offer a full-time Kindergarten program.
 Kindergarten students are included in the K-4 multi-grade classroom.
 Students receive direct instruction from the classroom teacher, they also have a dedicated aide that works with them throughout the day.
 Adventists schools use Stepping Stones Curriculum for Kindergarten.
 Michigan Conference of Seventh-Day Adventists recommends students entering kindergarten be five on or before September 1 (any students with later birthdays need school board approval).

 NWEA MAP Growth is the new recommended standardized assessment program.
 MAP Growth measures what students know and informs what they’re ready to learn next.
 By dynamically adjusting to each student’s responses, MAP Growth creates a personalized assessment experience that accurately measures performance.

 Our current Technology goal is to purchase 1-1 Chromebooks or tablets for our students.
 We are currently working towards this goal with 10 new Chromebooks purchased in the Spring of 2021.
 We will be using Go Guardian to monitor students and maintain cyber security.
-We would also like to purchase a 3D printer for use in our 5-8th grade classroom.
+We also purchased a 3D printer for use in our 5-8th grade classroom.
 These goals will help ensure students can compete in a growing global economy.
 Here is our Technology Plan.
 Also see our student/parent user agreement here.